waynecw/cwos/README.md

 Function
 --------
 CWOS is still under development.
-Currently it can echo user's input through UART channel to demonstrate its IRQ handling mechanism and UART driver.
+Currently it can echo user's input through UART channel to demonstrate its IRQ handling mechanism and UART driver with MMU enabled.

 Environment
 -----------